cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

     - Already have a Windows license?: **No**

 1. Click **Next: Disks >**.

     - OS disk type: **Standard HDD**

 1. Click **Next: Networking >**.

 1. On the Networking tab, click **Create new** under Virtual Network.
-Leave the existing default range and subnet, and add the following:
+Use the virtual network name already assigned by default and specify the following:

-    - Address range: **10.103.0.0/16**
+    - Virtual network address range: **10.103.0.0/16**

     - Subnet name: **subnet0**